-- Creating Homes providing new homes to meet NEL housing needs - Strengthening Places investing in NEL existing neighbourhoods and communities - Improving Health improving people's health, wellbeing, economic opportunity and independent through suitable housing - Working Together working in partnership to deliver the housing vision and to increase opportunities for all.
+- Creating Homes providing new homes to meet North East Lincolnshire housing needs; - Strengthening Places investing in North East Lincolnshire's existing neighbourhoods and communities; - Improving Health improving people's health, wellbeing, economic opportunity and independence through suitable housing; - Working Together working in partnership to deliver the housing vision and to increase opportunities for all.

+Highways and Transportation

-Highways and Transportation: the emerging Local Transport Plan (LTP) sets out a bold vision for North East Lincolnshire.
-The strategy identifies that the LTP has a major role in helping to facilitate sustainable growth by enabling and supporting the transport infrastructure necessary to make North East Lincolnshire a place where people want to live, work and visit
+The emerging Local Transport Plan (LTP) sets out a bold vision for North East Lincolnshire.
+The strategy identifies that the LTP has a major role in helping to facilitate sustainable growth by enabling and supporting the transport infrastructure necessary to make North East Lincolnshire a place where people want to live, work and visit.